 For me, this was all I had to rely on.
-I never knew if the person who attacked me was brought to any kind of justice.
+I never knew if the person who assaulted me was brought to any kind of justice.
 Justice in a legal form was not something I could cling to, so I had to find my own way to justice.
 Without it, I would have imprisoned myself with hatred.

 The more I turned it over to God to provide my justice, the clearer it became I was on the right path.
 I began to relax into knowing that God is Love and that whatever was for the highest good of all involved is what would happen.
 It requires such faith at first, but the more I practiced it, the more I had peace around the issue of justice – a sure sign that healing was taking place, and the Divine was leading me home.